-The Sundial substation site is in an area of low scenic quality, because of the flat relief floodplains; only somewhat varied vegetation (small patches of forest, shrubs, altered wetlands, and open pastures); some water influence; some color variations that are not a dominant scenic feature; no influence from adjacent scenery (due to limited visibility); somewhat distinctive scenery, but still common to floodplain landscape; and negative cultural modifications because of its location in an industrial park.
-The area has medium sensitivity because it is next to the Columbia River, has a high amount of use, there is low public interest in the site, adjacent land use does not greatly influence the sensitivity, and it lacks any special areas or other considerations.
+The Sundial substation site(Lots 11 and 12) is in an area of low scenic quality, because of the flat relief floodplains; only somewhat varied vegetation (small patches of forest, shrubs, altered wetlands, and open pastures); some water influence; some color variations that are not a dominant scenic feature; no influence from adjacent scenery (due to limited visibility); somewhat distinctive scenery, but still common to floodplain landscape; and negative cultural modifications because of its location in an industrial park.
+The area has medium sensitivity because it is next to the Columbia River, has a high amount of use, there is low public interest in the site, adjacent land use (several existing substations and other industrial buildings) does not greatly influence the sensitivity, and it lacks any special areas or other considerations.
 The combined low scenic quality and medium sensitivity result in an overall low landscape rating.